run-house/runhouse/README.md

 outputs_s3.save("dreambooth_outputs")
 ```

-And later, if I want to load down the folder in full:
+To load down the folder in full later:
 ```python
 rh.Folder.from_name("dreambooth_outputs").to("here")
 ```